Characterizing the Feasible Payoff Set of OLG Repeated Games: Conclusion

 \section{Conclusion}

-In the present paper we study the feasible payoff set of OLG repeated games.
-In our first result, we show that the set can be characterized by a convex combination of the average discounted payoffs of $n$-period sequences of action profiles, where each of the action profiles is played for $T$ periods consecutively.
-Our second main result shows that the feasible payoff set is monotonely decreasing in $\delta$ and increasing in $T$.
+In the present study, we analyze the feasible payoff set of OLG repeated games.
+First, we show that the set can be characterized by a convex combination of the average discounted payoffs of length-$n$ sequences of action profiles, where each of the action profiles is played for $T$ periods consecutively.
+Second, we find that the feasible payoff set is monotonically decreasing in $\delta$ and increasing in $T$.

-A natural and important direction of research in the future is to study the set of equilibrium payoffs.
-In particular, it should be meaningful to extend our understanding of the trade-off of having more patient players, which is briefly described in Section 6.2.
-One might also think of a recursive characterization of the subgame perfect equilibrium payoff set as in \cite{APS_1990_ECMA}.
-Note that even in stationary equilibria, where each generation plays the same action, players' payoffs keep changing during their lifetime, so the equilibrium payoff set is indeed a $nT$-tuple of sets.
-We leave them as future research topics.
+A natural and important direction for future research is to study the set of equilibrium payoffs.
+In particular, it would be meaningful to extend our understanding of the trade-off of having more patient players, which is briefly described in \Cref{sec:6.2}.
+Relatedly, one might also think of a recursive characterization of the subgame perfect equilibrium payoff set, as in \cite{APS_1990_ECMA}.
+Making such a recursive characterization would be relatively straightforward.
+However, unlike the standard repeated games with infinitely-lived players, the object of the recursive characterization would be the set of the equilibrium payoff \emph{sequences} (of the length of $nT$) even for stationary equilibria, where each generation plays the same action, because players' ages keep changing.
+One might also consider the class of strongly symmetric equilibria \cite[]{APS_1986_JET} for symmetric stage games, as it allows a much simpler recursive characterization for standard repeated games.
+However, note that, in OLG repeated games, players are not symmetric, as their ages are different, even when the underlying stage game is symmetric.